 Top 10 Greatest Artists and Bands of the 80s

-Most amazing band of the 80's AND of all time!
+The most amazing band of the '80s AND of all time!
 Music that continues to touch audiences through each decade since!

 Awesome band.
 Too many people have forgotten how great they are.
 Front singer Tony Hadley's voice is better than ever!

 One of the greatest bands of all time.
-Unfortunately they are often written off as a boyband but they've written some truly amazing songs like "Manhattan Skyline", "I've been Losing You" and "Minor Earth, Major Sky".
-If you've only heard "Take on Me" go and check some of their other stuff out!
-They fully deserve their No.2 spot, should probably be at number 1 but I suppose their is no-one quite like Michael Jackson (who, by the way, loved A-ha and invited them to his Neverland ranch).
+Unfortunately, they are often written off as a boy band, but they've written some truly amazing songs like "Manhattan Skyline," "I've Been Losing You," and "Minor Earth, Major Sky."
+If you've only heard "Take on Me," go and check out some of their other stuff!
+They fully deserve their No.2 spot.
+They should probably be at number 1, but there is no one quite like Michael Jackson (who, by the way, loved A-ha and invited them to his Neverland ranch).
 And yes, they're better than Bon Jovi.

-It's incredible to listen to thousands at the same singing living on a prayer or you give love a bad name.
+It's incredible to listen to thousands at the same time singing Living on a Prayer or You Give Love a Bad Name.

-Bon Jovi may not be number 1, but he should be under Michael Jackson.
-A-ha only has 1 song that people actually remember - Take on Me.
-I admit it's a pretty good song, but Bon Jovi had way more hits than A-ha.
-Livin' On A Prayer, You Give Love A Bad Name, Wanted Dead or Alive, Bad Medicine, and that's only their 80s hits!
+Bon Jovi may not be number 1, but he should be right under Michael Jackson.
+A-ha only has one song that people actually remember - Take on Me.
+I admit it's a pretty good song, but Bon Jovi had way more hits than A-ha: Livin' On A Prayer, You Give Love A Bad Name, Wanted Dead or Alive, Bad Medicine, and that's only their 80s hits!

-They belong in number 1.
-They have done it all and kept smiles on the people's faces while doin it.
+They belong at number 1.
+They have done it all and kept smiles on people's faces while doing it.

 I have always loved Queen and have been listening to them my whole life.
-I don't think Under Pressure is the song that everyone knows by Queen, I think the songs that they are most known for is We Will Rock You, We are the champions, and Bohemian Rhapsody.
+I don't think Under Pressure is the song that everyone knows by Queen.
+I think the songs they are most known for are We Will Rock You, We Are the Champions, and Bohemian Rhapsody.
 I even got to go to a concert this past summer in LA.
-I LOVE how they wrote their songs and they just make me so happy and want to get up and dance!
+I love how they wrote their songs.
+They just make me so happy and want to get up and dance!